shadowsocks/shadowsocks-windows/README.md

 port in Server -> Edit Servers
 5. You can change PAC rules by editing the PAC file.
 When you save the PAC file with any editor, Shadowsocks will notify browsers about the change automatically
+6. You can also update the PAC file from GFWList.
+Note your modifications to the PAC file will be lost.
+However you can put your rules in the user rule file for GFWList.
+Don't forget to update from GFWList again after you've edited the user rule

 ### Develop